CoreBond/corebond-nucleo-demo/README.md

 ## What This Demonstrates

+This demo shows signal comparison behavior only.
+Full CoreBond verification includes additional mechanisms for stability, challenge-response, and replay resistance.

 - Signals from the same device are consistent
 - Signals from different devices are distinguishable
 - Identity can be verified without stored keys